-Historically, female vocalists have had better luck with “Body & Soul” (with the obvious exceptions of Louis Armstrong, Frank Sinatra and Tony Bennett).
+While male singers like Louis Armstrong, Frank Sinatra and Tony Bennett all had great success with “Body & Soul”, the song has belonged to female singers from the beginning.
 Three of the era’s top female singers recorded “Body & Soul” between September 12 and October 7, 1930.
 Helen Morgan was the first and she seems to drown in self-pity, despite a fine backing arrangement by Leonard Joy.
 Ruth Etting holds her composure through most of her September 29 recording, but then pours on the bathos in the final eight bars.
 Annette Hanshaw (left) was a favorite vocalist amidst the white jazz New York musicians, and on her version, she sings the song simply, letting the lyrics tell the story.
 Hanshaw’s delivery was not as dramatic as Morgan’s or Etting’s, but her heartfelt reading of—as she sings it— My life revolves about him/Lord knows I’m just no good without him speaks volumes to the art of understatement.

 With the Broadway opening of “Three’s A Crowd” set for October 15, there was a flurry of recordings between September 29 and October 10 of both “Body & Soul” and the show’s other perceived hit, “Something to Remember You By”.
 At least nine recordings were made during those two weeks, including one for Brunswick by the woman who officially introduced it, Libby Holman (below right).
 Holman’s recording is important, but not particularly for her straight-laced interpretation.
 Rather, it is because Holman’s recording is probably the first recording of the standard lyrics.
 Here again, the discographies provide a tempting riddle: the recording date is traditionally listed as October 1930 with no specific date attached.
 However, we do have matrix numbers for her versions of “Body & Soul” and “Something to Remember”, and the next two matrix numbers in the sequence are for Ozzie Nelson’s recording of the same two numbers (yes, that Ozzie Nelson).
 Nelson’s recording has also been traditionally listed as October 1930, but discographer Ross Laird has pinpointed the Nelson recording to October 8.
 Matrix numbers are not always a very accurate way to pinpoint recording dates—companies sometimes reserved numbers for special recordings, although it’s not clear why—but if we are to believe these particular numbers, Holman’s recordings were made between October 6 and 8, certainly in the same studio as Nelson, and possibly right before Nelson’s session!
 What makes this scenario particularly interesting is that Nelson sings the alternate lyrics, just like Hanshaw on October 7 and Louis Armstrong (in Los Angeles) on October 9.
 Apparently, none of the recording artists had been informed that the song’s lyrics had changed again, and that this time, the results would be published on the sheet music.
 There’s a chance that this little deception was done on purpose: Holman’s recording was released on October 13—approximately six days after the original recording and only two days before the Broadway premiere—and the final lyric might have been withheld from other artists to give Holman’s recording an extra boost.